 // If the Prometheus hotspot is enabled or not.

 // hotspot include thread, memory, classloader,...

-And for each service API which you want to use Prometheus, there are several config change need to be made on handler.yml:
+And for each service API which you want to use Prometheus, there are several config changes that need to be made on handler.yml:

 Prometheus is configured via a configuration file.
 The file is written in YAML format, defined by the Prometheus scheme.

 Here is the sample config file.
-It can be found from link:
+It can be found from the link:

 # my global config